StarCitizenWiki/mediawiki-extensions-EmbedVideo/README.md

 ### \#evu - Parser Tag for URLs

-The \#evt parser tag is like the \#evt tag, but its first parameter is a URL that will be parsed to determine the service automatically.
+The \#evu parser tag is like the \#evt tag, but its first parameter is a URL that will be parsed to determine the service automatically.

 	{{#evu:https://www.youtube.com/watch?v=pSsYTj9kCHE
 	|alignment=right